Let's make our community a better place!

 In 1950 construction was completed, adding an educational building, composed of classrooms, library, dining room, kitchen rest rooms.
 Center's use of the renovated auditorium & new addition was short lived.
 Sadly, in September 1955, there was a fire at the church which destroyed the building.
 The church was only had partial insurance coverage, but thanks to community efforts, including auctions & commemorative quilts, collections from neighboring churches and generous donations including building materials and labor, the new church was built.

-The Methodist Church sign (picture to the left) was recently found during some "house cleaning".
+The Methodist Church sign (picture to the left) was found during some "house cleaning".
 It is believed that the sign was made some time prior to 1963, when in use, it was placed on Switchboard Road, and was the original directional sign for the church.

-Our Shut-Ins: Jean Thomas, Mildred Guthrie, Peggy Lindley & Jeannette Lindley
+Our Shut-Ins: Jean Thomas & Peggy Lindley

-Copyright © 2023 Center Methodist Church - All Rights Reserved.
+Copyright © 2025 Center Methodist Church - All Rights Reserved.